pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-program.md

 short: program
 ---

-This page is under construction
+This page will be updated as new information becomes available.

 ## Wednesday, May 9 - Pre-Workshop
 <table class="program34">